hanback-docs/Soda/README.md

 # Soda OS
-Soda is a very simple operating system based on Raspbian for learning IoT edge programming.
+Soda is a very simple operating system based on Open Hardware Platform for learning IoT edge programming.

 ## image
 - [v1.2](https://drive.google.com/open?id=17nt70mWATYzEGqmH4deJYjCeMvhI8KXj)
-- Support Raspberry Pi 4<br><br>
+- Support Raspberry Pi 4, Jetson Nano, Xavier NX<br><br>

 ### Serial Terminal Setting.
 Proceed only for the users you really need.
 *Connect your storage(T-Flash or USB Memory) to your PC and check the drive letter.(ex D:)*<br><br>